bdubs-astro/DebounceSwitch/README.md

 __A c++ class for de-bouncing a mechanical switch.__

+The parameters are:
+1. a GPIO pin #
-The parameters are the GPIO pin #, a flag that's true if using an internal pullup resistor, a pair of callback functions that get called when the pin goes either high or low, and a debounce delay in ms.
+2. a flag that's true if using an internal pullup resistor
+3. a pair of callback functions that get called when the input pin goes either high or low
+4. a debounce delay in milliseconds

 :black_small_square: The ___initPin()___ function must be called first.
 It configures the input pin, and returns the inital state of the switch.